Five options available to a Magistrate

 Where the Magistrate chooses to take cognizance of the offence, he may adopt any of the following alternatives:

+3 a) He shall examine on oath the complainant and the witnesses, if any, present under Section 200 CrPC.
+This process is popularly called “the recording of sworn statements“.
 But the Magistrate need not examine the complainant and the witnesses under Section 200 CrPC, if the complaint has been made by a public servant acting or purporting to act in the discharge of his official duties; or if the complaint has been made by a court or if the complaint is made over for enquiry or trial by another Magistrate under Section 192 CrPC after the examination under Section 200 CrPC.

-Issuing process at the Section 200 CrPC Stage: If after examining the complainant and the witnesses or if after perusing the averments in the complaint (in the case of a complaint filed by a public servant or a court), the Magistrate is of the opinion that there is sufficient ground for proceeding, then he shall, if it is a summons case, issue summons to the accused or if it is a warrant case, issue summons or warrant to the accused (Section 204(1) CrPC).
+Issuing process after the Section 200 CrPC Stage: If after examining the complainant and the witnesses or if after perusing the averments in the complaint (in the case of a complaint filed by a public servant or a court), the Magistrate is of the opinion that there is sufficient ground for proceeding, then he shall, if it is a summons case, issue summons to the accused or if it is a warrant case, issue summons or warrant to the accused (Section 204(1) CrPC).

 Rejection of Complaint: At this stage also, it is doubtful whether the Magistrate can dismiss the complaint because a dismissal of the complaint under Section 203 CrPC can only be after considering the result of enquiry or investigation under Section 202 CrPC.
 Hence, after the stage of examination under Section 200 CrPC but before the stage of enquiry or investigation under Section 202 CrPC, the appropriate mode of terminating the proceedings may be by way of rejection of the complaint.

-b) If after the stage of Section 200 CrPC the Magistrate thinks fit to postpone the issue of process against the accused then he has two options before him.
+3 b) If after the stage of Section 200 CrPC the Magistrate thinks fit to postpone the issue of process against the accused then he has two options before him.
 He may, either conduct an enquiry himself, or direct an investigation by a police officer or any other person as he thinks fit (Section202(1) CrPC).

 Where the accused is residing at a place beyond the territorial limits of the Magistrate, an enquiry by the Magistrate or a direction for investigation under Section 202 CrPC is mandatory.